 Spanish intermediate, Japanese intermediate, Korean conversational.

 Teaching at all levels: Dr Moore, since the year 2000, has designed and taught over 30 higher education modules at every level and supervised over 100 UG, MA and PhD students.
 At Middlesex University, Phoebe is responsible for and teaches the level 5 module Global Political Economy and the MA module The Politics of Globalization.
 At Middlesex she also designed and taught the module Comparative Politics which was infused with Comparative Political Economy and gave several lectures for the module Introduction to Social Sciences.

-Administrative duties: Dr Moore has been the Acting Director of Programmes for Politics and Social Sciences in the Autumn 2016.
-Previously, she has led an MA programme and acted as Assessment Officer for several years; organised internships and exchange programmes for PG students (which she still does); served on several curriculum restructure and other teaching committees and worked on RAE preparations in 2008.
+Administrative duties: Dr Moore is the Acting Director of Programmes for Politics and Social Sciences.
+Previously, she has led an MA in International Relations and Globalisations and acted as Assessment Officer for several years; organised internships and exchange programmes for PG students (which she still does); served on several curriculum restructure and other teaching committees and was on a committee for RAE preparations.

 Phoebe's research led approach to teaching is to aid students to become critical thinkers, independent learners and confident researchers.
 In a world where information technologies have in many ways opened the world of research in usually positive ways, Dr Moore facilitates students' appropriate use of the internet and online tools for contemporary research methods.
 Building students' knowledge of social science research methodologies and techniques in all modules she convenes, workshops and lectures not only provide a platform for thinking about important and timely issues in global social change and the rolling back of the state, but also prepare students for postgraduate research.
 Furthermore, if students intend to enter the world of graduate work immediately after University, Dr Moore helps students begin to understand the new world of work they will enter, where information is not identical to knowledge.